-To establish Clause 2, observe that there are finitely many secondary nodes in \mathcal{C} .
-Only finitely many values $a \in \mathsf{T} \cup \mathsf{K}$ may originate at each, so the values originating on secondary nodes form a finite set S. Thus, we may add finitely many M and K strands to \mathcal{C} , originating each $a \in S$; these strands must exist in Σ because Σ is full.
+To establish Clause 2, observe that there are finitely many secondary nodes in C. Only finitely many values $a \in \mathsf{T} \cup \mathsf{K}$ may originate at each, so the values originating on secondary nodes form a finite set S. Thus, we may add finitely many M and K strands to C, originating each $a \in S$; these strands must exist in Σ because Σ is full.
 We refer to the new penetrator node originating $a \in S$ as n_a .
-If $n \in \mathcal{C}$ is a negative node with $\operatorname{term}(n) = a \in S$, then there is a unique m such that $m \to n$.
-We replace this arrow with $n_a \to n$.
+If $n \in \mathcal{C}$ is a negative node with term $(n) = a \in S$, then there is a unique m such that $m \rightarrow n$.
+We replace this arrow with $n_a \rightarrow n$.
 Hence Clause 2 is satisfied in the resulting bundle.

-6 Disjoint Encryption
+Disjoint Encryption 6

 However, this simple version is unnecessarily restrictive.
-The secondary protocol would be unable to accept public-key certificates generated in the primary protocol, which is intuitively harmless because the contents are public in any case.
+The secondary protocol would be unable to accept publickey certificates generated in the primary protocol, which is intuitively harmless because the contents are public in any case.
 The secondary protocol would also be unable to reuse symmetric-key tickets such as those generated by the Kerberos Key Distribution Center [13].
 These are also intuitively harmless, so long as the secondary protocol does not extract private values from within them, or repackage their private contents, potentially insecurely.
 Hence we allow these harmless exceptions to the requirement that no encrypted term be used by both protocols.